urbantech/travelingnurses/README.md

 For detailed parameters and response formats, refer to the inline documentation in the codebase or any supplementary API documentation provided.
 ```

-You can copy the above Markdown and place it in a file named `README.md` in the root of your GitHub repository.
-When you access the repository on GitHub, the contents of the README will be automatically rendered and displayed.